AscentMS/json-typescript-mapper/README.md

   ]
 }
 ```

+## Local Development

+Beyond cloning this repo and running `npm i` to the install the dependencies, this project requires the `GITHUB_TOKEN` environment variable to be exported to the current shell; this is used for publishing this package to our private registry, but it's recommended to create one nonetheless as npm will complain if it's not set.

+You'll need to create a new [personal access token](https://github.com/settings/tokens/new) with the `repo`, `write:packages`, and `read:packages` scopes, which you can export to your shell with `export GITHUB_TOKEN=<token>`.

 ## Test Report
 The test case will be covered in the next push.
 This caused by inconsistent return type.
 ![alt tag](/git-img/Test Results — spec_index.ts.png)

 ## Fixed
 1) Fixed test cases.
 According to typescript official website tips [NULL IS BAD](https://basarat.gitbooks.io/typescript/content/docs/tips/null.html),
 therefore I updated all null value to void 0 which is a better expression than undefined (idea from underscore source code).
 Most cases it won't affect previous version at all.

 ## Contributor